dgcfung/sequelize-intro/README.md

 **Bonus:**

 Fetch everyone from the db, update _all_ of their `company` columns to `General Assembly` and make sure they are saved to the db.
+There is a Sequelize method called `bulkCreate`...